History Files

 AD 555 - 781

-When the great empire-builder of the Franks, Clovis, conquered the Roman domain of Soissons in 486, he opened the way for expansion deep into Gaul.
-By around 500 Clovis had reached the Loire and inflicted a defeat on the Burgundians, and in 507 he defeated the Visigoths, whose kingdom of Toulouse had governed southern France since it was established in 418.
-The victory pushed the Visigoths into Spain, but although the Franks secured Bordeaux and Auvergne, Aquitaine's position was much less clear.
-The Visigoths may have retained portions of Aquitaine, and probably battled against Frankish vassals to see who could secure the region.
+By around 500 the advance south by Clovis had reached the Loire and he inflicted a defeat on the Burgundians.
+In 507 he defeated the Visigoths.
+Their kingdom of Toulouse had governed southern France since being established in 418, shortly after the defeat of the Vandali host that had devastated Aquitaine in 406-409.
+Clovis' victory pushed the Visigoths into Iberia, but although the Franks secured Bordeaux and Auvergne, Aquitaine's situation was much less clear.
+The Visigoths may have retained portions of it, and probably battled against Frankish vassals to see who could secure the region.
 In the end it was the Franks who won, and Aquitaine was first confirmed as a possession in 555, when a duke was appointed to govern it.
+By then the territory which forms modern France and Germany, and south to central Italy, was already on the way to being known as Francia.

-The capital of the new region was Toulouse, the former Visigoth capital, and despite Visigoth and Frankish rule, the region was probably still heavily Romanised after over four centuries of inclusion within the empire, latterly as the province of Aquitania.
+The capital of the new Frankish duchy of Aquitaine was Toulouse, the former Visigoth capital.
+Despite Visigoth and Frankish rule, the region was probably still heavily Romanised after more than four centuries of inclusion for the Aquitani tribes within the empire as the province of Aquitania.
+While Aquitaine was generally controlled by a duke, it did have the occasional king of its own, and these are shown below in red text.

 555 - 560